 The hepatitis virus panel is an array of tests used to detect viral hepatitis infections.
-By using antibody and antigen tests, the viral panel can detect multiple kinds of virus simultaneously.
-It can also distinguish between current and past infections.
+It can distinguish between current and past infections.

 - abdominal pain or bloating

 - dark colored urine

 - nausea and vomiting

 The test may also be performed to detect:

 - delta agent (hepatitis D), a rare form of hepatitis that only occurs in people with hepatitis B (HBV)